 A retinal specialist (sometimes called a "vitreo-retinal" specialist) is a board-certified ophthalmologist with additional sub-specialty training and an advanced level of competence in the diagnosis and medical-surgical management of disorders that affect the eye's retina, macula, and vitreous.

 Drs.
-Geraets and Thomas are fellowship-trained and have extensive experience in treating retinal problems.
+Geraets, Thomas, and Atchison are fellowship-trained and have extensive experience in treating retinal problems.

 What does "fellowship-trained" mean?